 2.1.
 Applications will be accepted until 01 July, 2020.

 2.2.
-Applications will need to be submitted by way of the online form, which can be found at www.iccr.nl
+Applications will need to be submitted online via www.muvac.com

 2.4.
 The Board of ICCR Foundation shall decide on the admission of participants to the International Selection Rounds in consultation with the Artistic Advisory Committee.
 If necessary additional information may be requested.

 2.5.
 All applicants are required to pay a non-refundable application fee of 150 Euro upon applying.

 3.1.
 The pre-selection round takes place between 1 August and 1 October 2020

 3.2.
 The pre-selection jury will consist of 6 jury members, including the jury members present for the Selection Round Phase.

 3.3.
 The pre-selection is based on the provided materials of the applicants.